 As a senior, Alstott was named an All-American and placed 11th in voting for the Heisman Trophy.
 He was widely regarded as the nation's top fullback.

 Alstott's success didn't stop with his departure from Purdue.
 He was selected in the second round (35th pick overall) of the 1996 National Football League Draft by the Tampa Bay Buccaneers.
-In more than a decade with the Bucs, Alstott has become the franchise's all-time leader in rushing touchdowns and total touchdowns while playing in six Pro Bowls.
+In 11 seasons with the Bucs, Alstott became the franchise's all-time leader in rushing touchdowns and total touchdowns while playing in six Pro Bowls.
 He became the first Boilermaker alum to score a Super Bowl touchdown in Super Bowl XXXVII, a 48-21 Tampa Bay win over the Oakland Raiders.

 Alstott's Purdue Statistics